Mel Tappan: Newsletter editor

 Tappan published what is perhaps the most important newsletter on survivalism and survivalist retreats in the 1970s, the Personal Survival ("P.S.")
 Letter.
-It was published from 1977–1982.
+It was published from 1977 to 1982.
 The newsletter included columns from Tappan himself as well from Jeff Cooper, Al J. Venter, Bill Pier, Bruce D. Clayton, Rick L. Fines (aka "Ross Lee"), Nancy Mack Tappan, J.B.
 Wood, Dr. Carl Kirsch, Charles Avery, Karl Hess, Eugene A. Barron, Janet Groene, Dean Ing, Alexander Jason, James McKeever, Kurt Saxon, Bob Taylor, Reginald Bretnor, C.G.
 Cobb, Carl E. Krupp, and several other writers, some under pen names (such as "Dr. J.M.
 Browning").
 The majority of this newsletter revolved around selecting, constructing and logistically equipping survival retreats.
 Following Tappan's death in 1980, Nancy Tappan took over the newsletter, renaming it Survival Tomorrow in 1983.
 In 1987 Carl E. Krupp became the new editor and publisher.
 The more recent survivalist author James Wesley Rawles credits Personal Survival Letter and Tappan's books as the primary influences in the development of his survivalist philosophy as well as the impetus for launching SurvivalBlog.com.